 - Put batter into the refrigerator for at least 20 minutes to harden.
 You want it pliable but not too sticky or it will be hard to roll into balls.

 - Once firm, roll into balls about 1 ½ inches in size.
 Place them on a parchment lined cookie sheet.

-- Bake at 375 for 12-13 minutes, until slightly firm.
+Bake for 12-13 minutes, until slightly firm.
 They cook more as they cool so make sure NOT to over bake.

-- Allow to cool completely.
+Allow to cool completely.
 Once cool melt the remaining 1 cup chocolate chips.
-Pour melted chocolate into a piping bag used for frosting, make sure it isn’t too hot so you don’t burn yourself.
+Pour melted chocolate into a piping bag used for frosting, or you can use a plastic bag and cut the corner off, make sure it isn’t too hot so you don’t burn yourself.
 Pipe the melted chocolate over the brownie bites so that it covers the entire top, it’s okay if it melts down the side.
 Messy is good.

-- Sprinkle the tops with crushed candy cane and allow the chocolate to harden.
+Sprinkle the tops with crushed candy cane if you want and allow the chocolate to harden.
 You can either put them in the refrigerator or leave them out if the weather isn’t too hot.

 - Make sure all ingredients are at room temperature or the melted chocolate will harden and not mix well.